 0: The English troops are supposed to be unhappy, but you would never guess from the happy little ditty they sing *.

-3: Giacomo come on and offers to give his daughter up to the English because he believers her to be evil, but he does it to the most heartwarming (non-tragic) tune * that isn’t comedic you could ever imagine.
-The English agree with him and then he limps around to an almost happy melody for the remainder of the scene.
-The scene just comes off as too jovial and it is so strange because in a comic opera, this tune would actually work rather well.
-The whole scene is one strange way to pass nine minutes.
+8: The English agree with him and then he limps around to an almost happy melody during the cabaletta *.
+The scene just comes off as too musically jovial and it is so strange because in a comic opera, this tune would actually work rather well.
+The whole scene is one strange way to pass eleven minutes.

 SCENE 2: The French Court, Reims.

-0: This is obviously meant to be the climax of the show, but it is really rather sub-par with the chorus and orchestra (particularly the brass and drums) working overtime but to a rather unsatisfying effect *.
-The “Viva!” shouts to manic brass can only go so far dramatically, it actually comes off more happy than dramatically joyous and settles down FAR too quickly (it is all of 3 minutes!).
+0: This is obviously meant to be the climax of the show, but it is really sub-par with the chorus and orchestra (particularly the brass and timpani) working overtime but to a rather unsatisfying effect *.
+The “Viva!” shouts to manic brass can only go so far dramatically, it actually comes off more like ballet music than dramatically joyous and settles down FAR too quickly (it is all of 4 minutes!).

-8: The strings descend as Charles tries to praise what Giovanna has accomplished for him *.
-Giacomo intervenes and Charles asks who he is, Giovanna reveals that he is her father and he then rants about how she is demonically possessed.
+12: Charles tries to praise what Giovanna has accomplished for him.
+Giacomo intervenes and Charles asks who he is, Giovanna reveals that he is her father and he then rants rather well * about how she is demonically possessed.
 Everyone is horrified.

-12: We feel like some great ensemble is about to happen, well it doesn’t until Giovanna rises into the heavens on a woodwind accompaniment * (seriously she is the only good thing about this opera).
+15: We feel like some great ensemble is about to happen, and it does finally when Giovanna rises into the heavens on a woodwind accompaniment **.
 She sustains above everything else for so long and leaves everyone else in the dust (including Charles who mirrors her miserably from below).
 But her vocal gymnastics can only go so far and now everyone except Charles is against her, and since she refuses to defend herself there is nothing even he can do.

-17: The finale * is Verdi at his “oom-pah-pah” worst, even Giovanna’s coloratura soprano fireworks can’t save this thing because it is too cliche.
+21: The stretta finale * is Verdi at his “oom-pah-pah” worst, even Giovanna’s coloratura soprano fireworks can’t save this thing because it comes off so confused.

 My original impression of this opera was that it was horrid, and although it has improved slightly, this is still one of Verdi’s driest operas.
 The score is so reliant upon the soprano singing the title role that there is very little for the other singers to do.
-It also moves incredibly fast and this is both disconcerting and a relief at the same time.
-All of the good (much less great because there isn’t any) music belongs to Giovanna’s vocal line, Carlo getting essentially a single cavatina in act three and a snippy love theme in act two along with a passible cavatina and a duet with Giovanna in act one.
-The only other character of any dramatic importance (there are five named characters two of which serve almost no purpose), is Giacomo, her father and he is not all that sympathetic even though I think musically Verdi was trying to make him so, although he just comes off passing, just.
+All of the good (much less great because there isn’t any) music belongs to Giovanna’s vocal line, Carlo getting essentially a single good cavatina in act four and a snippy love theme in act two along with a passible cavatina and a duet with Giovanna in act one.
+The only other character of any importance (there are five named characters two of which serve almost no purpose), is Giacomo, her father and he is not all that sympathetic even though I think musically Verdi was trying to make him so, although he just comes off passing, just.
 I masnadieri is certainly worse than this, but Giovanna leaves much to be desired, even if it can be seen as an experiment in Verdi’s theatrical development of the father-daughter relationship, which appears to have been his motivation in choosing this subject.
 The best music (apart from the last 12 minutes or so where things finally begin to get better, albeit far too late to save the opera) is actually rather tuneful (such as the demonic/angelic choral fight in act 1 and the confrontation in the Cathedral in act 3) but this oftentimes comes off so bizarrely as to verge on the comical.
-The rest, which is unfortunately too much of the opera, is rather banal or seems mismatched (such as much of Giacomo’s music) although as I said Verdi does seem to have at least tried to give his three main characters something to do here.
+The rest, too much of the opera, is rather banal or seems mismatched (such as much of Giacomo’s music) although as I said Verdi does seem to have at least tried to give his three main characters something to do here.
 The chorus on the other hand is anemic and used far too much, this is most apparent during the coronation scene which is the worst part of the opera for this to be happening.
-The only interesting thing about this is how it is used to play multiple characters, sometimes at the same time.
+The only interesting thing the chorus does get to do is play multiple character parts, sometimes at the same time.
 The plot is too thin and there is remarkably little padding trying to hide this.
-What plot there is has so many holes: Why is Giacomo so much of a jerk that he go to the English (the enemy) and offers to turn in his own daughter to them even if he thinks she is possessed?
+What plot there is has so many holes: Why is Giacomo so much of a jerk that he goes to the English (the enemy) and offers to turn in his own daughter to them even if he thinks she is possessed?
 Why is Giovanna apparently haunted by a chorus of tuneful but psychologically disturbing demons who dump her after act 2?
 Why is her possible romantic relationship with Charles portrayed as the most vile thing imaginable?
-Why is Charles such a weak character and essentially reduced to the role generally assigned to the prima donna, showy theatrically if not musically and confined mostly to the romantic intrigue?
+Why is Charles such a passive character and essentially reduced to the role generally assigned to the prima donna, showy theatrically if not musically and confined mostly to the romantic/political intrigue?
 Does any of this really matter?
 C or C+.